Iman-MS/snap-store/README.md

 # SnapStore

-a landing page for a storage rent company
+SnapStore is a landing page for a storage rental company.

 https://iman-ms.github.io/snap-store/